 This is the principal station on the Weardale Railway.
 The station and free car park open half an hour before the first train.
 Disabled car parking spaces available.
-Gift shop and Café open on operating days.
-Toilets including disabled and baby change facilities available.
-No overnight parking. ( All facilities are currently closed during national lockdown)
+The gift shop and café open on operating days.
+Toilets including disabled and baby change facilities are available.
+There is no overnight parking.

-The railway reached Stanhope in 1862 it became the terminus of the Weardale Railway.
+The railway reached Stanhope in 1862 when it became the terminus of the Weardale Railway.
 When the main line was extended to Wearhead in 1895 a new station was built at a cost of £2,700.
-Two platforms were provided through the station, they were originally connected by a wooden footbridge, to be later replaced by a standard North Eastern railway pattern type in 1920 – still in use today.
+Two platforms were provided through the station.
+They were originally connected by a wooden footbridge, to be later replaced by a standard North Eastern railway pattern type in 1920, which is still in use today.

 After the closure of the passenger service in 1953 Stanhope station gradually deteriorated and lost its canopy but was eventually purchased and given some structural refurbishment by Wear Valley Council.